 - The suicide rate in Franklin County is 13.5 per 100,000 population, which is higher than the Healthy People 2030 goal of 12.8.

 - Franklin County Bedboard: COHC partners with local crisis and inpatient psychiatric providers to improve treatment times for patients presenting in the emergency department needing inpatient care.

 - Psychiatric Crisis Task Force: COHC convenes the Franklin County Psychiatric Crisis and Emergency Services Task Force to identify and implement systems and processes to improve psychiatric care.
 For more information on the PCES Task Force, visit pcestaskforce.org.

-- The number of behavioral health patients seeking psychiatric care in emergency departments has gone from a high of 1,447 to 492 in less than a year.
+- The number of behavioral health patients seeking psychiatric care in emergency departments has decreased from a monthly average of 1,061 in 2018 to 690 in 2022.